-SUBJECT CO DE: 20U2AFA02 SEMESTER - II CREDIT: 4 HOURS: 60
+SUBJECT CODE: 20U2AFA02 SEMESTER - II CREDIT: 4 HOURS : 60

-- 1. To enable the students to understand the salient features of India and its occupational structure - 2.
-To assess the relative share of Agriculture, industry and service sector in the economy
+1. To enable the students to understand the salient features of India and its occupational structure

+2. To assess the relative share of Agriculture, industry and service sector in the economy

-- 1.Students will be able to understand the nature and characteristics of Indian Economy. - 2.
-Students will be aware about Population and National Income of our Nation. - 3.Students will be come to know importance of Agriculture and Industrial Sector.
+1.Students will be able to understand the nature and characteristics of Indian Economy.

+2.Students will be aware about Population and National Income of our Nation.

+3.Students will be come to know importance of Agriculture and Industrial Sector.

-CO NUMBER CO STATEMENT KNOWLEDGE LEVEL CO1 To Show the features of Indian Economy K1 CO2 To Compare and Control of Population Growth K2 CO3 To Organize the features of Agriculture Development К3 CO4 To relate the concept of Industries Development and Large Number of Employment opportunities K2 CO5 To select the New Economy Policy and Economic Development in India K4
+СО CO STATEMENT KNOWLEDGE NUMBER LEVEL CO1 To Show the features of Indian Economy K1 CO2 To Compare and Control of Population Growth K2 CO3 To Organize the features of Agriculture Development К3 CO4 To relate the concept of Industries Development and Large Number of Employment opportunities K2 CO5 To select the New Economy Policy and Economic Development in India K4

-UNIT COURSE CONTENT Hours Introduction: 12 Nature & Characteristics of Indian economy - Indian Economy in pre and post I independence - Concepts of Growth and Problems in Indian economic development.
-Population: 12 Population growth in India - Causes - Control of Population growth - II Population and Economic Development - Population Policy - National Income - Methods of Measuring National Income.
-Agriculture & Service sector 12 Agriculture - Features - Role of Agriculture in Economic Development - III Agriculture productivity - Green Revolution and Food Problem - Agricultural
+UNIT COURSE CONTENT Hours

+Introduction: 12

+Nature & Characteristics of Indian economy - Indian Economy in pre and post

+Ι independence - Concepts of Growth and Problems in Indian economic

+development.

+Population: 12

+Population growth in India - Causes - Control of Population growth -

+II Population and Economic Development - Population Policy - National Income -

+Methods of Measuring National Income.

-Marketing - Regulated Markets - Service sector - Types - Role of Service sector in Economic Development. • Industrial Sector: 12 IV Role of Industries in Economic Development - An overview of industrial sector - Economic Reforms in India - New Economic Policy 1991 - Liberalization, Privatization and Globalization - Industrial Sickness and Disputes - Causes and Measures 12 V 12 Effects - Balance of Payments - Problems and Measures in BOP - Foreign Direct Investment.
+III Agriculture & Service sector Agriculture - Features - Role of Agriculture in Economic Development - Agriculture productivity - Green Revolution and Food Problem - Agricultural Marketing - Regulated Markets - Service sector - Types - Role of Service sector in Economic Development.
+12 IV Industrial Sector: Role of Industries in Economic Development - An overview of industrial sector - Economic Reforms in India - New Economic Policy 1991 - Liberalization, Privatization and Globalization - Industrial Sickness and Disputes - Causes and Measures 12 V Economic Indicators: Indicators for Economic development - Inflation and Deflation - Its Causes and Effects - Balance of Payments - Problems and Measures in BOP - Foreign Direct Investment- Planning Commission Transformed into Nite aayog 2015